cortfritz/ex_mgrs/README.md

 **For Development:**

-- `native/geoconvert/` - Git submodule pointing to the upstream [geoconvert-rs](https://github.com/ncrothers/geoconvert-rs) repository
+- `native/geoconvert/` - Git submodule pointing to the [geoconvert-rs](https://github.com/cortfritz/geoconvert-rs) fork
 - To update from upstream: `git submodule update --remote`

 **For Hex Packages:**